English as a second or foreign language: Varieties of English

 Teaching English, therefore, involves not only helping the student to use the form of English most suitable for their purposes, but also exposure to regional forms and cultural styles so that the student will be able to discern meaning even when the words, grammar, or pronunciation are different from the form of English they are being taught to speak.
 Some professionals in the field have recommended incorporating information about non-standard forms of English in ESL programs.
 For example, in advocating for classroom-based instruction in African-American English (also known as Ebonics), linguist Richard McDorman has argued, "Simply put, the ESL syllabus must break free of the longstanding intellectual imperiousness of the standard to embrace instruction that encompasses the many "Englishes" that learners will encounter and thereby achieve the culturally responsive pedagogy so often advocated by leaders in the field."

 Social challenges and benefits

 Class placement

 ESL students often suffer from the effects of tracking and ability grouping.
 Students are often placed into low ability groups based on scores on standardized tests in English and math.
 There is also low mobility among these students from low to high performing groups, which can prevent them from achieving the same academic progress as native speakers.
 Similar tests are also used to place ESL students in college-level courses.
 Students have voiced frustration that only non-native students have to prove their language skills, when being a native speaker in no way guarantees college-level academic literacy.
 Studies have shown that these tests can cause different passing rates among linguistic groups regardless of high school preparation.

+In Canada, ESL students are generally designed for those from immigrant households who were raised in non-English speaking homes.
+Provincial education guidelines across the country commonly use this criterion to determine eligibility for support.
+The purpose of the program is to support children who struggle with English, but has been critiqued for its categorization for qualification into the program.
+This vague categorization of minority students who do not speak English within their homes creates a space for further marginalization, reflecting the deeply rooted influence of soft power and the dominance of English within education systems.